 Beit Guvrin National Park has a remarkable collection of man-made caves, many of which date back 2,200 years.
 Located in the Shfela or Lowlands of Judea, one hour southwest of Jerusalem, the park encompasses the ruins of two ancient cities: Maresha and Beit Guvrin or Eleutheropolis as it was called in Roman-Byzantine times.
+It is declared a UNESCO World Heritage Site.

 Most of the park’s caves are concentrated around Tel Maresha, the mound of the ancient city of Maresha.
 The caves were hewn for a variety of purposes, including dovecots, olive oil presses, quarry pits, storage rooms, cisterns and burial chambers.
 They cover a period spanning over 1,000 years from the 3rd century B.C.E. to the 10th Century C.E.
-In the 2nd century C.E., the entrances to some of the caves were camouflaged and connected by narrow tunnels to serve as hideouts for Jewish rebels who rose up against Rome during the Bar Kokhba Rebellion.
+In the 2nd century C.E., the entrances to some of the caves were camouflaged and connected by narrow tunnels to serve as hideouts for Jewish rebels who rose up against Rome during the Bar Kochba Rebellion.

 Situated next to the gas station opposite the park’s entrance are the ruins of Beit Guvrin or Eleutheropolis.
 These ruins include a Roman Amphitheater and several medieval Arab and Crusader structures.